 3) Naltrexone

 The intoxicating ingredient found in beer, wine and liquor is ethyl alcohol.
 It is a central nervous system depressant, absorbed rapidly from the stomach and small intestines into the bloodstream.
-Alcohol affects the brain within 10 minutes after consumption and affects all body organs.
+Alcohol affects the brain within 10 minutes after consumption and affects all the body’s organs.

 Signs of alcohol use disorder are: